Decision Architecture for Procurement

 This series explores how procurement must evolve from tool adoption to decision architecture — integrating data exposure, AI reasoning, negotiation design, and structural strategy.

-Procurement Digitalization is Only Half Complete
+Procurement Digital Transformation is Only Half Complete

 Procurement has digitized transactions.
 But strategic decision-making remains largely personality-driven.